 Calculating word counts for translation can be a difficult topic to understand.
 Because word counts are important for translation pricing and predicting translation project timelines, we want our clients to be more informed on the process.
 Today we will look deeper behind the computer code and specifications that help translation companies provide accurate word counts in the documents they receive for translation.

-In part 1 of our post on translation word counts, we discussed a standard for translation word counts known as GMX-V (Global Information Metrics Exchange for Volume).
 Today we will explore the specifics on how GMX-V defines the word counts in documents submitted for translation.
 Come with us as we dive into the code behind what defines word counts in any language.

 How does a localization company know what the word counts are?
 What makes word counts verifiable?
 How do you count words in a logographic language (also known as a character based language)?
 To answer these questions we can start in the GMX-V specification.
 As stated in the specification, “Word and character counts are governed by Unicode TR 29 Version 4.1.0 – Text Boundaries, Section 4 Word Boundaries, which in turn relies on the ”.
 Unicode uses the rules that define input to a computer.
 When you press a key on your keyboard, Unicode is what works behind the scenes defining what is rendered on the screen.
 This process is the beginning of calculating word counts for translation.